zcrap/Cypherpass/README.md

 ## How does cypherpass work?
 * Cypherpass generates a public/private key pair in the browser and saves it to Google's cloud storage syncing all instances.
-* Supporting websites must first associate the user's public key with their login.
+* Supporting websites first associate user's public key with their login.
 * When offering authenticating, a website generates a random token.
 * Cypherpass signs the token and sends it back with the public key.
 * The website verifies the signature thereby authenticating the user.